Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/yubico-otp.md

 ## SDK functionality

-The SDK's Yubico OTP functionality is rooted in the [ConfigureYubicoOtp](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp) method.
+The SDK's Yubico OTP functionality is rooted in the [ConfigureYubicoOtp](xref:Yubico.YubiKey.Otp.OtpSession.ConfigureYubicoOtp%28Yubico.YubiKey.Otp.Slot%29) method.
 This method allows you to configure one of the OTP application slots with a Yubico OTP.
 After configuration, that slot will generate a Yubico OTP every time it is activated.

 With ConfigureYubicoOtp, you have the ability to provide your own AES key and private ID via [UseKey()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.UseKey%28System.Memory%7BSystem.Byte%7D%29) and [UsePrivateId()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.UsePrivateId%28System.ReadOnlyMemory%7BSystem.Byte%7D%29) or randomly generate those credentials via [GenerateKey()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.GenerateKey%28System.Memory%7BSystem.Byte%7D%29) and [GeneratePrivateId()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.GeneratePrivateId%28System.Memory%7BSystem.Byte%7D%29).
 Similarly, you may set the public ID to an explicit value of your choosing with [UsePublicId()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.UsePublicId%28System.ReadOnlyMemory%7BSystem.Byte%7D%29) or use your YubiKey's serial number as the public ID with [UseSerialNumberAsPublicId()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.UseSerialNumberAsPublicId%28System.Nullable%7BSystem.Memory%7BSystem.Byte%7D%7D%29).

 > [!NOTE]
 > Generated credentials will need to be shared with the validation server before they are cleared from memory.
 There is no way to extract credentials from the YubiKey after configuration.
 If using YubiCloud, you can upload secrets using [this form](https://upload.yubico.com/).
 Note that credentials will need to be converted from bytes to ASCII characters before they can be submitted through the key upload form.
 If your private ID has already been registered with YubiCloud, you will need to redo the configuration with a new ID (this is uncommon).

-The SDK also allows you to control how the OTP is sent to a host, depending on the intended use case.
+The YubiKey also allows you to control how the OTP is sent to a host, depending on the intended use case.
 You can set a time delay between characters of the OTP as they are sent to a host device with [Us10msPacing()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.Use10msPacing%28System.Boolean%29) and [Use20msPacing()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.Use20msPacing%28System.Boolean%29).
 Similarly, you can add a 500ms delay after sending the fixed part of the OTP (the 12-character public ID of the key) and/or the 32-character unique passcode of the OTP with [AppendDelayToFixed()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.AppendDelayToFixed%28System.Boolean%29) and [AppendDelayToOtp()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.AppendDelayToOtp%28System.Boolean%29), respectively.

 You can also add additional keystrokes as needed for your intended application with [SendTabFirst()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.SendTabFirst%28System.Boolean%29) (sends a tab before the OTP characters), [AppendTabToFixed()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.AppendTabToFixed%28System.Boolean%29) (sends a tab after the public ID of the OTP), and [AppendCarriageReturn()](xref:Yubico.YubiKey.Otp.Operations.ConfigureYubicoOtp.AppendCarriageReturn%28System.Boolean%29) (sends an **Enter** key after the full OTP has been sent to a device).